garogarabed12/agentignore/README.md

 This leads to:

-* unnecessary token consumption
+- unnecessary token consumption
-* slower indexing and retrieval
+- slower indexing and retrieval
-* context pollution
+- context pollution
-* accidental exposure of sensitive information
+- accidental exposure of sensitive information
-* inconsistent behavior across tools
+- inconsistent behavior across tools

 ## Solution

-AgentIgnore introduces a dedicated file:

-`.agentignore`

-that allows developers to explicitly control which files and directories AI agents may access.
+AgentIgnore introduces a dedicated `.agentignore` file that allows developers to explicitly control which files and directories AI agents may access.

 ## Example